Coming from St. Martin's Minotaur on 9/9/2014:

-"Recognize this?" said the redhead, raising a nine-millimeter pistol into my husband's face.
+"Recognize this?" says the redhead, raising a nine-millimeter pistol into my husband's face.

-It was late.
-We'd just closed the bar and were walking the scenic route home.
-Joe stopped, watching the redhead's partner come around on my left side.
-They were both under twenty, with stubbly heads and slow, mean eyes.
+It's late.
+We're walking the scenic route home after closing the bar.
+Joe stops, watching the redhead's partner come around on my left side.
+They're both under twenty, with stubbly heads and slow, mean eyes.

-"Sorry guys," Joe said, showing them his handsome, fuck-you grin.
+"Sorry guys," Joe says, showing them his handsome, fuck-you grin.
 "We're dry."

-"We don't want your money, guido," the redhead sneered.
+"We don't want your money, guido," the redhead sneers.
 "It's too late for that."

-A cop car ambled through the intersection at 20th and B, half a block behind him, and a familiar dread tickled the bottom of my stomach.
-Not this again.
+A cop car ambles through the intersection at 20th and B, half a block behind him, and a familiar dread tickles the bottom of my stomach.
+I'm not really here, but I've been here before.
+I know what's coming.

-My hands jumped to my ears ahead of the shattering blast that took half of Joe's head off, and I braced for the two slugs that were coming.
-I knew they wouldn't kill me, just like I knew that the cops would make the far corner in four and a half seconds, and that my life would never be the same afterward.
+My hands jump to my ears seconds ahead of the shattering blast that takes half of Joe's head off, and I brace for the two slugs that are coming my way.
+I remember that they won't kill me.
+The cops will make the far corner in four and a half seconds and save my life.
+Not Joe's.
+He's already gone.

 God damn it.
 Living through it once wasn't enough?